kyra-rk/charizard/README.md

 - **All API/integration tests** — automatically run as part of `make test`
 - **Style checking** — via `make format-check` to ensure code follows the project's formatting standards
 - **Static analysis** — via `make lint` to catch potential code issues
+- **Test coverage** — via `make coverage`, which builds with coverage instrumentation and runs the test suite to generate coverage data

 The CI workflow is defined in `.github/workflows/ci.yml` and runs on macOS (matching our primary development environment).